 You will be delighted with all the fresh juice options you can get in Spain!

-Most (if not all) cafeterias and restaurants have juicers which they use to squeeze all the liquid goodness out of the fruits in season.
+Most (if not all) cafeterias and restaurants have juicers to squeeze all the liquid goodness out of the fruits in season.

 Unlike the ones that come in tetra paks and some notorious for having multiple shots of sugar syrup, Spain likes to keep their juices pure.